Tracking Changes: Reviewing Earlier Versions

 To see the whole history of a document, from the first words to the final edit, just go to the Document menu and select “Document History.”

 On the left, you'll see timestamps for every previous version of the document, sorted by when they were edited and who made those edits.
-Click on any of them to see what the document looked like at that time.
+Click on any of the dated changes, to see what the document looked like at that time.

 To make things easier, we've bundled big sets of revisions together under a single timestamp.
-You can dig into any of them if you want to see the granular edits that compose it.
+You can look into any of them if you want to see the granular edits that compose it.

-If you want to recover any of that old material, you have a couple of ways to do it:
+If you want to recover any of the previously existing material, you have a couple of options to use: